Choosing the Right Guitar

 Nylon Strings vs Steel Strings - Which is Right for You?

-Guitars come strung with either nylon or steel strings.
-If you buy an instrument with nylon strings it is not recommended you swap out the strings for ones made of steel.
-Each guitar is built differently to accommodate a specific amount of tension and switching the type of string risks damaging the instrument.
+Guitars are strung with either nylon or steel strings.
+If you buy an instrument with nylon strings, it is not recommended that you swap out the strings for ones made of steel.
+Each guitar is built differently to accommodate a specific amount of tension, and switching the type of string risks damaging the instrument.

-Knowing whether to choose nylon strings vs steel strings normally depends on what musical style you are looking to play.
+Choosing nylon strings vs. steel strings depends on what musical style you want to play.
 However, it may be better for beginner players to start with nylon strings regardless of the style you are trying to learn.

 Nylon strings are generally much easier to play and get used to.
-Nylon strings are softer and lighter weight so they are easy to press down and allow more comfort as you move through the initial period of learning chords and building calluses on your fingers.
-Nylon string guitars are traditionally made with wide necks but there are a few brands that make nylon strings with narrow necks.
-These can be great if you plan to transition eventually to steel string and want to get accustomed to the narrower neck.
+Nylon strings are softer and lighter, so they are easy to press down, allowing more comfort as you move through the initial period of learning chords and building calluses on your fingers.
+Nylon string guitars traditionally have wide necks, but a few brands make nylon strings with narrow necks.
+These can be great if you eventually transition to steel string and want to get accustomed to the narrower neck.

 The Epiphone E1 is a great example of a beginner nylon string instrument with a thinner neck that is more similar to a folk or electric.